dblock/code.dblock.org/_posts/2018/2018-03-17-how-to-write-a-great-cto-job-description.markdown

 >
 > Target compensation for this role is $220K with a meaningful stock options package, usual medical and dental benefits and a company matched 401K.

-Help me improve this job description by commenting below?

 Thanks to the New York CTO club for early feedback.